Wind and Hail Deductible Increases

 What is a Percentage Deductible?

-For years the standard deductible in Texas has been a 1% wind and hail deductible.
+For years, the standard deductible in Texas has been a 1% wind and hail deductible.
 A percentage deductible is not a percentage of the claim amount; it’s a percentage of your dwelling amount.
 To make numbers simple, let’s say your house is insured for $400,000.
-If you have a 1% deductible, you have a $4,000 deductible for wind and hail.
-If you have a 2% deductible, that’s now going to be an $8,000 deductible for wind and hail.
+If you have a 1% deductible, your wind and hail deductible is $4,000.
+If you have a 2% deductible, that’s now an $8,000 deductible for wind and hail.

 The New Norm